gbdev/pandocs/content/Video_Display.md

 In both Normal Speed and Double Speed Mode it takes about 8 μs to transfer a block of 10h bytes.
-That are 8 tstates in Normal Speed Mode, and 16 'fast' tstates in Double Speed Mode.
+That are 8 tstates in Normal Speed Mode, and 16 "fast" tstates in Double Speed Mode.
 Older MBC controllers (like MBC1-4) and slower ROMs are not guaranteed to support General Purpose or H-Blank DMA, that's because there are always 2 bytes transferred per microsecond (even if the itself program runs it Normal